cs-ed/impacts-LNguyen64/README.md

 2. Invention demonstrates innovation and applies iterative design.
 - Excellent: Designs an invention that demonstrates a clear understanding of the invention process.

-- Good: Designs an invention that demonstrates an adequate a clear understanding of the the invention process.
+- Good: Designs an invention that demonstrates an adequate understanding of the the invention process.

-- Fair: Designs an invention that demonstrates a generally accurate a clear understanding of the invention process.
+- Fair: Designs an invention that demonstrates a generally accurate understanding of the invention process.

 - Poor: Designs an invention that demonstrates an inaccurate understanding of the invention process.